Corbin Carroll Player Props: Diamondbacks vs. Brewers

-Corbin Carroll -- 1-for-5 with an RBI in his most recent game -- will be in action for the Arizona Diamondbacks against the Milwaukee Brewers, with Wade Miley on the hill, on April 10 at 9:40 PM ET.
+Corbin Carroll -- 0-for-0 in his last game -- will be in action for the Arizona Diamondbacks against the Milwaukee Brewers, with Corbin Burnes on the hill, on April 11 at 9:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Dodgers.

 Corbin Carroll Game Info & Props vs. the Brewers